-- a.
-MMMC Enrollment of Individuals Living with HIV.
-The state is authorized to require individuals living with HIV to receive benefits through MMMC.
-Individuals living with HIV will have 30 days in which to select a health plan.
-If no selection is made, the individual will be auto-assigned to an MCO.
-Individuals living with HIV who are enrolled in an MCO (voluntarily or by default) may request transfer to an HIV Special Needs Plan (SNP) at any time if one or more HIV SNPs are in operation in the individual's district.
-Further, transfers between HIV SNPs will be permitted at any time.
-Individuals in HIV SNPs will be eligible for BH HCBS if meeting the targeting, risk and functional needs requirements for BH HCBS.
-HIV SNPs will meet all requirements of MMMC plans providing LTSS as well as HARP plans relating to delivery of BH HCBS. - b.
+- all requirements of MMMC plans providing LTSS as well as HARP plans relating to delivery of BHHCBS. - b.
 Restricted Recipient Programs.
 The state may require individuals participating in a restricted recipient program administered under 42 CFR §431.54(e) to enroll in MMMC or MLTC.
 Furthermore, MCOs may establish and administer restricted recipient programs, through which they identify individuals that have utilized Medicaid services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the state, and restrict them for a reasonable period of time to obtain Medicaid services from designated providers only.
-The state must adhere to the following terms and conditions in this regard.
+The state must adhere to the following terms and conditions in this regard. - i.

-- i.
 Restricted recipient programs operated by MCOs must adhere to the requirements in 42 CFR §431.54(e)(1) through (3), including the right to a hearing conducted by the state. - ii.
 The state must require MCOs to report to the state whenever they want to place a new person in a restricted recipient program.
 The state must maintain summary statistics on the numbers of individuals placed in restricted recipient programs, and the reasons for those placements, and must provide the information to CMS upon request. - c.
 Individuals Moved from Institutional Settings to Community Settings for Long Term Services and Supports.
-Individuals discharged from a nursing facility who enroll into or remain enrolled in the MLTC program in order to receive community based long term services and supports or who move from an adult home as defined in subdivision twenty-five of section two of the social services law, to the community and, if applicable, enroll into the MLTC program, are eligible based on a special income standard.
+Individuals discharged from a nursing facility who enroll into or remain enrolled in the MLTC program in order to receive community based long term services and supports or who move from an adult home as defined in subdivision 25 of section 2 of the social services law, to the community and, if applicable, enroll into the MLTC program, are eligible based on a special income standard.
 The special income standard is also available to MLTC members who were enrolled in the program as a result of the mandatory Nursing Facility transition, and subsequently able to be discharged to the community from the nursing facility, with the services of MLTC program in place.
 For married individuals who meet the criteria to be considered an "institutionalized spouse" spousal impoverishment rules shall apply.
 Eligibility is not based on the special income standard for individuals subject to spousal impoverishment rules.
 The special income standard will be determined by utilizing the average Housing and Urban Development (HUD) Fair Market Rent (FMR) dollar amounts for each of the seven regions in the state, and subtracting from that average, 30 percent of the Medicaid income level (as calculated for a household of one) that is considered available for housing.
 The seven regions of the state include: Central, Northeastern, Western, Northern Metropolitan, New York City, Long Island and Rochester.